Dr Wealth

 • Gold Products

-However, if you are at the Retirement age of 55, you can transfer funds from your OA to your SA to invest using your CPFIS-SA.
+However, if you are below the Retirement age of 55, you can transfer funds from your OA to your SA to invest using your CPFIS-SA.
 Do note that this process is irreversible.

 You can’t put the money back to your OA after you have transferred, so make sure that you have thoroughly examined your decision before doing anything!

 Lastly, you can only transfer money into your SA if you have not reach the Full Retirement Sum in your SA.
 This amount must also include the monies that you have invested in the CPFIS-SA scheme.
-The Full Retirement Sum sits at $186,000 as of Oct 2021.
+The Full Retirement Sum will be $213,000 as of 1 January 2025.

 Deciding on a CPF Investment Instrument